ansible/ansible/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 Use standard American English
 -----------------------------
 Ansible uses Standard American English.
-Watch for common words that are spelled differently in American English (color vs colour, organize vs organise, etc.).
+Watch for common words that are spelled differently in American English (color vs colour, organize vs organise, and so on).

 Write for a global audience
 ---------------------------